Nick Ahmed Player Props: Diamondbacks vs. Dodgers

 - Ahmed hit .231 with two doubles, three home runs and two walks.

-- Ahmed drove in a run in seven of 17 games last year (41.2%), but did not have a multi-RBI game.
+- Ahmed drove in a run in seven of 17 games last season.

-- In six of 17 games last year he scored a run, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.